microsoft/azure-redcap-paas/Terraform/README.md

 ![Solution Architecture](media/solution-architecture.png)

-> This repo does not include any REDCap shared services such as Azure FrontDoor or SendGrid.
+> This repo does not include any REDCap shared services such as Azure FrontDoor or SendGrid (the box in the upper right portion of the diagram above).
 That needs to be managed from a separate repository.
+If you do not have Azure Front Door in place, you can access the app service front end and kudu console while logged into the AVD session host.

 ## Prerequisites